Privacy Policy

 You may request the restriction of processing if:

-- you dispute the accuracy of the data (for the duration of the verification),
+- you contest the accuracy of the data (for the duration of the verification),

 - the processing is unlawful and you request restriction instead of erasure,

-- we no longer need the data for the purposes of processing, but you need it to assert, exercise or defend legal claims,
+- we no longer require the data for the purposes of processing, but you require it for the establishment, exercise or defence of legal claims,

-- you have objected to the processing pursuant to Art.
-21(1) GDPR, as long as it is not yet clear whether our legitimate reasons prevail.
+- you have objected to the processing pursuant to Article 21(1) of the GDPR, as long as it has not yet been established whether our legitimate grounds override yours.

-In the event of restriction, the data may only be processed – apart from storage – with your consent or for the assertion, exercise or defence of legal claims or for the protection of the rights of another person or for important reasons of public interest.
+In the event of restriction, the data – apart from storage – only be processed with your consent or for the establishment, exercise or defence of legal claims or to protect the rights of another person or for important reasons of public interest.
 We will inform you before the restriction is lifted.

 14.5 Data portability (Art.
 20 GDPR)

-You may revoke your consent to the processing of personal data at any time with future effect.
-The lawfulness of the processing carried out until the revocation remains unaffected.
-The revocation can be made informally, e.g. by email to the contact address provided in this declaration or via the unsubscribe links provided (e.g. in the newsletter).
+You may withdraw any consent you have given us to process personal data at any time with effect for the future.
+The lawfulness of the processing carried out prior to the withdrawal remains unaffected.
+The withdrawal may be made informally, e.g. by email to the contact address provided in this statement or via the unsubscribe links provided (e.g. for the newsletter).

 14.7 Right to object (Art.
 21 GDPR)